 Here, the OECSs are composed by tubular surfaces, that constitute the boundaries of the structures.
 These surfaces enclose 1D-curves, which represent the center of the structures.
-In addition to the OECSs, we also display the nearby TNTI (blue transparent open-surface) along with a vertical $xz$-plane (at $y=9.75$) color-coded with intensity of the IVD.
+In addition to the OECSs, we also display the nearby TNTI (yellow transparent open-surface) along with a vertical $xz$-plane (at $y=9.75$) color-coded with intensity of the IVD.
 As observed in \citet{neamtu2019lagrangian}, most of the bulges are filled with OECSs that appear to shape the nearby TNTI.
 To investigate the local effect of the OECSs on the TNTI area production/destruction, we use the conditional analysis of \citet{neamtu2019lagrangian}, and explore the impact of the coherent structures on $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $v_{n} \nabla \cdot \textbf{\textit{n}}$.

 To simplify the analysis and manage the computational cost, we perform the subsequent analysis in 2D.
-Using the selection criterion described in \S\ref{subsec:OECSs}, in figure \ref{fig:fig2}, we highlight the 3D OECSs (green boundaries) that are considered for the further 2D analysis in the case of the vertical plane at $y=9.75$.
+Using the selection criterion described in \S\ref{subsec:OECSs}, in figure \ref{fig:fig3}, we highlight the 3D OECSs (green boundaries) that are considered for the further 2D analysis in the case of the vertical plane at $y=9.75$.

 Before proceeding, the accuracy of the 2D approach as compared to the 3D approach is addressed in terms of probability density functions (PDFs) of the three terms of (\ref{equation:eq2}).
-In figure \ref{fig:fig3}, we show the results for the $Ri11$ flow case.
+In figure \ref{fig:fig4}, we show the results for the $Ri11$ flow case.
 As can be seen from the figure, in all three PDFs, the two approaches provide very similar results.

-In general, the PDF of the stretching term (figure \ref{fig:fig3}a) has a higher positive tail and the overall distribution is slightly shifted towards positive values.
-Conversely, the PDF of the curvature/propagation term (figure \ref{fig:fig3}b) has a higher negative tail and has a strong peak at $v_{n} \nabla \cdot \textbf{\textit{n}}=0$.
+In general, the PDF of the stretching term (figure \ref{fig:fig4}a) has a higher positive tail and the overall distribution is slightly shifted towards positive values.
+Conversely, the PDF of the curvature/propagation term (figure \ref{fig:fig4}b) has a higher negative tail and has a strong peak at $v_{n} \nabla \cdot \textbf{\textit{n}}=0$.
 Moreover, the variance of the two aforementioned PDFs is different.
 In fact, the PDF of the curvature/propagation term presents a much narrower distribution as compared to the PDF of the stretching term.
-The PDF of the sum of the two terms (figure \ref{fig:fig3}c) shows characteristics of the PDFs of both $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $v_{n} \nabla \cdot \textbf{\textit{n}}$, in that it has a positive peak and a slightly higher negative tail.
+The PDF of the sum of the two terms (figure \ref{fig:fig4}c) shows characteristics of the PDFs of both $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $v_{n} \nabla \cdot \textbf{\textit{n}}$, in that it has a positive peak and a slightly higher negative tail.